Big companies leverage bots to handle tasks that used to be either done without help or weren’t possible at all before chatbots were introduced.

-Plan for the future and expect to revisit your bot after more customers have a chance to use it.
+Plan for the future and expect to revisit your bot after more customers can use it.
 Tweak what needs fixing, remove what doesn’t work, and add when needed.

-With the right machine learning tools, your chatbot can analyze this feedback it gathers from users.
-This is critical information and gives you insight into what your customers want and need from your company.
+With the right machine-learning tools, your chatbot can analyze the feedback it gathers from users.
+This is critical information and gives insight into what your customers want and need from your company.

-With this key information firmly in hand, you can build your marketing strategy to cater to your customer’s specific needs.
+With this key information, you can build your marketing strategy to cater to your customer’s specific needs.

 Congratulations!
 You’ve now created an inbound marketing approach.

 It’s important not to forget, however, that running a bot is an iterative process of continuous improvement, whether it’s via human intervention or machine learning.
-Don’t assume you can fire and forget when it comes to launching a bot; plan for incremental improvements.
+Don’t assume you can fire and forget about launching a bot; plan for incremental improvements.